Gaius Charles: Career

+In 2006, Charles landed the role of Smash Williams in Friday Night Lights, a character he portrayed for three seasons.
+He then took a break from acting to pursue a Master of Arts degree in Religious Studies from Drew University.
+During his studies, he traveled to India to study the world’s religions and to Uganda, where he preached at a local church and later raised funds to support a youth conference focused on HIV/AIDS awareness.

+After completing his theological studies, Charles returned to acting and joined the cast of Grey's Anatomy as medical intern Shane Ross.

 In 2017, Charles starred in the first season of NBC's television drama series Taken, based on the Taken film franchise.
-He has appeared in multiple television series, including his most notable role in Friday Night Lights, Grey's Anatomy, and Aquarius, in which he portrayed Civil Rights Activist and Black Panther Bunchy Carter, and Necessary Roughness.
+He has appeared in other television series such as Aquarius, in which he portrayed Civil Rights Activist and Black Panther Bunchy Carter, and Necessary Roughness.

 Charles made guest appearances on Agents of S.H.I.E.L.D., Blindspot, Comedy Central's Drunk History, in which he portrayed Muhammad Ali, NCIS, Pan Am, and Law & Order: SVU.
 His film credits include the independent features The Stanford Prison Experiment, Toe To Toe, and The Messenger.
 He's also worked on studio films like Salt and Takers.
 In addition to film and television, Charles starred in the Labyrinth Theater Company's production of Othello alongside Philip Seymour Hoffman and John Ortiz.
 He received positive reviews for originating the roles of “EZ” in Beau Willimon's play Lower Ninth and “Malcolm” in director Thomas Kail's Broke-ology.